databendlabs/databend/docs/doc/11-integrations/00-api/00-rest.md

 #### client-side session

-the handler will return info about changed setting or current db in the  `affect` field, client can remember these changes and put them in the session field in the following requests.
+the handler will return info about changed setting or current database in the  `affect` field, client can remember these changes and put them in the session field in the following requests.

 when use client side session,  response will contain `session` field, which is `session` field in request together with the affect applied to it.